-- 7. Due to either the Proctored Exam Policy outlined in this catalog or the customized nature of USCI degree courses, these courses are not eligible for transfer credit:

-- AC299 Accounting Practicum

-- BS100 Business Fundamentals

-- BS150 Human Resources Management

-- BS240 Entrepreneurship

-- BS299 Business Management Practicum

-- FM101 Introduction to the Fashion Industry

-- FM299 Fashion Merchandising Practicum

-- GE101 Success Strategies

-- GE200 Career Development Strategies

-- HM101 Introduction to Health Information Technology

-- HM110 Introduction to Patient Services

-- HM210 Healthcare Statistics and Data Analysis

-- HM265 Inpatient Procedural Coding

-- HM295 HIT Practicum for the ICD-10 User

 - HR250 Occupational Safety and Health

 - HR270 Labor Relations

 - HR299 Human Resources Practicum

 - MK220 Retail Management

-- MK240 Merchandising, Planning and Control
+- MK240 Merchandise Planning and Control

 - MK280 Strategic Internet Marketing

 - MK299 Marketing Practicum

 - PY110 Workplace Psychology

 - PY240 Introduction to Addiction

 - PY260 Child and Adult Problems

 - SC160 Pathology and Disease Processes

 - SO101 Principles of Sociology

 - SW101 Introduction to Social Work

 - SW299 Social Work Practicum

-- 8. If transfer credit for a course is granted you do not need to take that course from USCI or pay tuition to USCI for the course.
+- 6. If transfer credit for a course is granted you do not need to take that course from U.S. Career Institute or pay tuition to USCI for the course.

-- 9. Transfer credit will not be denied solely based on the source of accreditation of an institution.